rore/janrain-backplane-2/README20.md

 Backplane Clients Provisioning API
 ----------------------------------

-In addition to the atomated OAuth2-based client registration mechanism described in [Backplane v2.0 Section 6.2] [2], this API is provided for manual backplane clients registration.
+In addition to the automated OAuth2-based client registration mechanism described in [Backplane v2.0 Section 6.2] [2], this API is provided for manual backplane clients registration.

 #### Create or Update Backplane Client Entry